dhis2/developer-portal/docs/guides/ai-development.md

 -   Hallucinated imports or methods
 -   Noticeably shallower or hedgier responses

-When you see two or three of these together, that is the moment to `/compact`, `/clear`, or delegate to a subagent.
+When you see two or three of these together, that is the moment to compact, clear, or delegate to a subagent.

 A few habits also help across any session:

 -   Avoid pasting whole files into the prompt.
 The agent can read them itself when needed.
--   If a chat has become long but you want to keep going, ask the agent to summarise the decisions so far before you `/compact` or open a fresh session.
+-   If a chat has become long but you want to keep going, ask the agent to summarise the decisions so far before you compact or open a fresh session.

 The agent will follow your context-management instructions when you ask, but it won't save you from yourself.
 Once a chat is running, it has no incentive to suggest you leave it, so the discipline has to come from you, or from setup you do once at the start.

-### Document your workflow in a CLAUDE.md
+### Document your workflow in an instructions file

-Repeated instructions belong in a `CLAUDE.md` file at the root of your project: which libraries to use, the project layout, and the commands to build and test.
-The agent reads it at the start of every session, so it survives `/clear` and does not degrade the way mid-conversation instructions do.
+Repeated instructions belong in an agent instructions file at the root of your project.
+This contains which libraries to use, the project layout, and the commands to build and test.
+Most agents read such a file automatically at the start of every session (Claude Code uses `CLAUDE.md`, Cursor uses its rules files, and several tools read `AGENTS.md`), so it survives starting a fresh session and does not degrade the way mid-conversation instructions do.
 Start small and expand it as you notice the agent repeating the same mistakes, and ask the agent to draft or update it when that helps.
-Most agents support an equivalent instruction file if you are not using Claude Code.

 ## Review what the agent changes